siw36/ansible-deploy-vcenter-vm/README.md

 # ansible-deploy-vcenter-vm
+- Prepare the template os to be administrated by ansible
 - Deploy a new VM from a vCenter template
-- Prepare the host os to be administrated by ansible
 - Setup network and DNS setting
 - Add the new node to the ansible inventory